Joe Cross (filmmaker): Juice fast

 As of March 2013, Cross weighed 240 pounds (109 kg), a weight that he maintained for the previous five years.
 He hit an all-time low of 210 pounds (95 kg) near the end of his first five months on the diet.
 Cross's future plan includes a juicing launch in the United Kingdom, France, Germany, Russia, Brazil and Chile.

-Cross does not recommend the diet as a long term solution and only recommends it as a reboot for the body.
-According to him, he took up the diet because he wanted a circuit breaker to stop what he was doing and not to adopt it as a permanent lifestyle.
-One of the misconceptions that Cross tries to correct is that people think he consumes nothing but juice.
-"That’s not a proper, healthy way to live," adds Cross.
+Cross does not consider the diet healthy when practiced in the long term, describing it as a "reboot" for the body.

 Documentary films

 Cross filmed his juice and travel through America, and released Fat, Sick & Nearly Dead in 2011.
 In the movie, while travelling, Cross meets people and talks to them about their eating habits.
 The movie features interview segments with people who were inspired to follow his example.
 He charts his progress with an itemized list of what day of the fast it is, what city and what state Cross is filming in, how much weight he's lost (both in pounds and kilograms) and what kind of medication he's taking.
 During his road-trip Cross meets and inspires Phil Staples, a morbidly obese truck driver from Sheldon, Iowa, in a truck stop in Arizona to try juice fasting.
 The movie was originally called Death By Fat.
 Then it became Faster.
 However, after Cross came to America to shoot the movie, he had to completely change the concept and the idea of the movie.

 The film has been credited with doubling the sales of Breville juicers since the documentary launched on Netflix in the US in July 2011.
 After completing work on Fat, Sick & Nearly Dead, he continued to travel around the world to promote juicing and also plans to make a second movie about life after juicing.
 Cross is also involved in negotiations with media companies in the US about a TV series.

 A sequel to the film, Fat Sick and Nearly Dead 2 was released in 2014.
 Cross produced another health documentary in 2016: The Kids Menu focuses on stopping childhood obesity.